David Benson

-David Benson (born David Hodgson on 11 January 1962) is an English theatre actor, writer and comedian.
+David Benson (born David Hodgson; 11 January 1962) is an English theatre actor, writer and comedian.

 He was born in Oxford, England, and has a twin sister, Miranda, and an older brother, Jonathan.
 Educated at Park Hall Secondary Modern in Castle Bromwich, Warwickshire, and at Sutton Coldfield College of Further Education, he went on to gain a Degree in Drama and Theatre Studies at the Royal Holloway College, University of London.
-From 1985 he lived in Edinburgh, but moved to New York in 1993 where he spent much of the following four years.
+From 1985 he lived in Edinburgh, but moved to New York in 1993, where he spent much of the following four years.
 He changed his surname in 1996 on joining Equity, the actors' trade union.
 In 2001 he moved permanently to London, where he currently resides.

-Primarily a stage performer, he initially became known for his one-man stage show, entitled Think No Evil of Us: My Life with Kenneth Williams, about the life and career of the actor, for which he won the Scotsman's Fringe First award in 1996; and for his television role as Noël Coward in the 1990s BBC comedy series Goodnight Sweetheart.
+Primarily a stage performer, he initially became known for his one-man stage show, entitled Think No Evil of Us: My Life with Kenneth Williams, about the life and career of the actor, for which he won the Scotsmans Fringe First award in 1996; and for his television role as Noël Coward in the 1990s BBC comedy series Goodnight Sweetheart.
 His theatrical repertoire includes many of Coward's songs, performed in-character as Coward.
 When not touring in the theatre he worked on BBC radio, including playing the character parts in the science fiction comedy series The Scarifyers.

 He has a dozen one-man shows in his theatrical repertoire, with which he tours.
-He also sings: performing a wide range of the songs of Noël Coward, amongst others, in a flamboyant cabaret style, performed in-character as Coward.
+He also sings: performing a wide range of the songs of Coward, amongst others, in a flamboyant cabaret style, performed in-character.
 He has also written and directed professional stage productions for other performers.

 His theatrical, television and radio work has mainly revolved around comedy.
-His most famous roles, impersonating comic actor Kenneth Williams, comedian Frankie Howerd, and playwright and composer Noël Coward, have all used his talent for mimicking well-known stars of stage and screen.
+His most famous roles, impersonating comic actor Kenneth Williams, comedian Frankie Howerd, and Coward, have all used his talent for mimicking well-known stars of stage and screen.